gauravreddy08/food-vision/README.md

 Finally after training the models, I have exported them as `.hdf5` files and then integrated it with **Streamlit Web App**.

 **Streamlit** turns data scripts into shareable web apps in minutes.
 Once I got the App working on my local device I then deployed it using Streamlit’s invite-only **[sharing feature](https://streamlit.io/sharing)**

-#### To view the Deployed app, [Click here](https://share.streamlit.io/gauravreddy08/food-vision/main/food-vision/app.py)
+### To view the Deployed app, [Click here](https://share.streamlit.io/gauravreddy08/food-vision/main/food-vision/app.py)

 > The app may take a couple of seconds to load for the first time, but it works perfectly fine.

 ![Screenshot 2021-05-29 at 6.01.44 PM](./extras/page.png)
 Once an app is loaded,
 1. In the sidebar, select a model which you would like to use.
 2. Upload an image of food.
-If you dont have one use the images from `extras/food-images`
+If you dont have one, use the images from `extras/food-images`
-3. Once the Image is processed, **Predict** button appears.
+3. Once the image is processed, **Predict** button appears.
+Click it.
-4. Once you click the **Predict** button, the model prediction takes place and the outpu will be displayed along with model's **Top-5 Predictions**
+4. Once you click the **Predict** button, the model prediction takes place and the output will be displayed along with model's **Top-5 Predictions**

 ###                                                                          Video